MrNewb/MrNewbNameChanger/README.md

 - No relog required for changes to take effect

 ## Usage
-1. Acquire the "Name Changer" item.
+1. Acquire the Name Changer item.
 (Example item configuration for QBCore below)
 2. Use the item to prompt the OxLib input for name modification.
 3. Enter the desired first and last names and submit the changes.
 4. The item is automatically removed, and the player's name is updated in character info and metadata.